Timken/ML_Wildfire_Size_Prediction/README.md

 # ML_Wildfire_Size_Prediction
-Predict the wildfire size using description of the causes, intervention conditions and other data.
-Basic Machine learning techniques are used.
+Predict Wildfire size using basic Machine learning techniques.

 ### Repo contents:
 - train.csv has the labeled data for training the model.